 In 2015, Rep. Floren was honored with the David N. Theis Outstanding Service to the Community Award for her work on behalf of the people of the 149th district and surrounding communities.

 A Greenwich resident for 44 years, she has been married to Doug Floren for 49 years.
-The Florens have four children: Jenny, Melissa, David and Clay, six grandchildren – Greta, Dean, Bella, Anna, RJ, and Lina.
+The Florens have four children: Jenny, Melissa, David and Clay, seven grandchildren – Greta, Dean, Bella, Anna, RJ, Lina and Magda.